clarkgrubb/data-tools/README.md

     $ make install

-It must be run with permission to create files in the install directory; it creates symlinks to the *data tools* repository.
+It must be run with permission to create files in the install directory as it creates symlinks to the *data tools* repository.

 You can override the choice of install directory (`/usr/local/bin`) by setting the `LOCAL_INSTALL_DIR` environment variable.
 You can override the choice of man page directory (`/usr/local/share/man`) by setting the `LOCAL_MAN_DIR` environment variable.